Capital: Chisinau in Romanian (Kishinev in Russian)

 - Pray for all the resources and creativity needed to fulfill the intentions of God in the nation of Moldova.

 - Pray for the Aglow prayer group in the Capital city.

 - Pray for godly government leaders.
 Blessed is the nation whose God is The Lord, the people whom He has chosen for His own inheritance.
 Psalm 33:12

 - Arise, shine; for your light has come!
 And the glory of the LORD is risen upon you.
 For behold, the darkness shall cover the earth, and deep darkness the people; but the LORD will arise over you, and His glory will be seen upon you.
 Isaiah 60:1,2 (NKJV)

 - Lift up your heads, O you gates!
 Lift up, you everlasting doors!
 And the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, He is he King of glory.
 Selah Psalm 24:9-10 (NKJV)

 Interesting Facts About Moldova

-Background: Part of Romania during the interwar period, Moldova was incorporated into the Soviet Union at the close of World War II.
-Although the country has been independent from the USSR since 1991, Russian forces have remained on Moldovan territory east of the Nistru River supporting the separatist region of Transnistria, composed of a Slavic majority population (mostly Ukrainians and Russians), but with a sizeable ethnic Moldovan minority.
+Background: A large portion of present day Moldovan territory became a province of the Russian Empire in 1812 and then unified with Romania in 1918 in the aftermath of World War I. This territory was then incorporated into the Soviet Union at the close of World War II.
+Although Moldova has been independent from the Soviet Union since 1991, Russian forces have remained on Moldovan territory east of the Nistru River in the breakaway region of Transnistria, whose population is roughly equally composed of ethnic Ukrainians, Russians, and Moldovans.

 Interesting Facts information from the cia.gov website.
 Read more about Moldova